Predictive LTV Walkthrough

 The calculations here are meant to zoom out of cohort analysis to give you a more aggregate view of the average values of your customers in the short-term, medium-term, and long-term.

-The "Predicted Revenue" section
+The "Predicted sales" section

-Even further down the report is a section called "Predicted Revenue":
+Even further down the report is a section called "Predicted sales":

 This section leverages your sales projections to forecast total month-to-month revenue across all cohorts.
 Hovering over each bar will show the breakdown of new customers' and repeat customers' projected contributions towards each month's sales.